Theory of Crystallization versus Vitrification: A Theory for Crystallization Time

 where $N$ is the number of sites occupied by the crystal states making up the cluster.
 Note that Eq.~\eqref{eq:nucgrowth_cntfreenergy} is similar to the free energy of a liquid droplet written in the context of vapor-liquid equilibrium \citep{Fisher1967,Langer1992}, where $N$ indicates the number of atoms attached to the droplet.
 The free-energy barrier $\Delta F_\mathrm{CNT}$ can then be computed from Eq.~\eqref{eq:nucgrowth_cntfreenergy} by finding its maximum.
 In other words, $\Delta F_\mathrm{CNT}=\Delta F(N_c)$ where $N_c$ is the critical size of the cluster given by

 To obtain the nucleation rate, the CNT can be combined with \textit{the Becker-D{\"o}ring theory} \citep{Becker1935}, which assumes that nucleation proceeds by step-wise addition and removal of the smallest constituent of the nucleating cluster.
-This theory also assumes that the addition/removal processes occur within large enough clusters ($N \gg 1$) so that the population of clusters of size $N$, denoted as $\nu_N$, evolve in time through a Fokker-Planck equation:
+This theory also assumes that the addition/removal processes occur within large enough clusters ($N \gg 1$) so that the population of clusters of size $N$, denoted as $\nu_N$, evolve in time through a Fokker-Planck equation

-where $I$ is the flux of population of nucleating clusters of size $N$, $a(N)$ is the rate of growth of a cluster from size $N$ to $N+1$, and $\langle \nu_N \rangle$ is the equilibrium population of clusters of size $N$ with $\Delta F(N)$ computed from Eq.~\eqref{eq:nucgrowth_cntfreenergy}.
+where $I$ is the flux of population of nucleating clusters of size $N$, $a(N)$ is the rate of growth of a cluster from size $N$ to $N+1$, and $\langle \nu_N \rangle$ is the equilibrium population of clusters of size $N$ with $\Delta F(N)$ computed from Eq.~\eqref{eq:nucgrowth_cntfreenergy}. \ed{See SM \cite{Note1}, Sec.
+3.1 for a complete derivation of Eq.~\eqref{eq:beckerdoring_newfokker}}.

 In principle, nucleation can be a time-independent phenomenon, a scenario supported by Eq.~\eqref{eq:beckerdoring_newfokker}.
 To demonstrate this, we set up the system so that it stays metastable even at long times.
 This is achieved by depleting the populations of large clusters ($N \gg N_c$) and equilibrating the populations of small clusters ($N \ll N_c$)